JohnKurlak/algorithmic-problem-solving/GLOSSARY.md

 ```

 ## subsequence
-A selection of contiguous or non-contiguous elements/characters from an array/string, in order from left to right.
+A selection of contiguous or non-contiguous elements from a collection, in order from left to right.

 For example, the string `"abcd"` has the following subsequences: